y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/readme.md

 # Update your maps/mods pack manually

 The map zip may be updated from time to time.
-To download it manually, enter this address: [My website]([https://y0uls.com](https://y0uls.com/downloads)) then replace the contents of the "CustomDuke" directory with the new one.
+To download it manually, enter this address: [my website](https://y0uls.com/downloads) then replace the contents of the "CustomDuke" directory with the new one.

 **The "CustomDuke" directory is located in the installation folder you initially chose.**